uk-tre/website/docs/events/wg_workshops/2024-09-02-september-meeting/index.md

 ### Panel discussion

-A panel made up of Peter McCallum (Chief Technical Officer, Elixir), Emily Jefferson (CTO, HDR UK and Interim Director, DARE UK), Darren Bell (Director of Technical Services, UK Data Service) and James Fleming (CIO, Francis Crick Institute) came together for a discussion on federation, standards, governance, and citizen involvement in the controlling the use of their data.
+A panel made up of Peter McCallum (Chief Technical Officer, Elixir), Emily Jefferson (CTO, HDR UK and Interim Director, DARE UK), Darren Bell (Director of Technical Services, UK Data Service) and James Fleming (CIO, Francis Crick Institute) came together for a discussion on federation, standards, governance, and citizen involvement in controlling the use of their data.

-**Federation**
+#### Federation

 - Federation was described as collaboration with shared rules and mutual benefits, but also obligations.
 There was consensus that a clear, unified definition is lacking, which poses a barrier to effective data federation.
 - Federation requires both technological and social solutions, standards, and strategy considerations.
 - Avoiding Single Points of Failure: Centralizing all data into one TRE is not feasible or desirable due to innovation challenges and data custodians’ reluctance.
 Instead, a federated approach with multiple specialized TREs across domains and regions is generally preferred.

-**Challenges of Standards:**
+#### Challenges of Standards

 - There are many fragmented standards across different sectors (e.g., healthcare, biomedical data), leading to inconsistent data entry and quality.
 Harmonizing these standards is critical for successful federation.
 - A balance between flexibility for individual organizations and shared constraints for mutual benefit is needed.

-**European Perspective:**
+#### European Perspective

-- The European model, such as the European Open Science Cloud, emphasizes setting common standards without full governmental control, highlighting an alternative approach to federation through treaties or de facto standards.
+- The European model, such as the European Open Science Cloud, emphasizes setting common standards without full governmental control, highlighting an alternative approach to federation through treaties or defacto standards.
 - Maturity and Opportunities

-**Data Controllers and Governance**:
+#### Data Controllers and Governance

 - A tension exists between data controllers' individual requirements and the need for unified federation.
 In the future, models that engage individuals (citizen agency) will likely play a more significant role in data governance, moving beyond current legislation-based control.
 - Balancing transparency about data risks with the needs of research is crucial.
 Tools for clearer empirical risk assessments would help reassure data owners, facilitating more open data sharing.

-**Incentives**:
+#### Incentives

 - Research councils should play an active role in encouraging federation by funding and setting enforceable standards.
 There is some reluctance to take on this role, but it is crucial for driving progress.

-**Citizen Involvement**:
+#### Citizen Involvement

 - There is a growing need to involve patients and the public in decision-making about their data use.
 Current consent models (e.g., all-or-nothing) are blunt, and future systems should offer more granular control to individuals, enabling ongoing conversations about data use.
-There was some disagreement on the panel about the feasiblity of granular citizen control given the number of projects that could potentially be using data about a given individual.
+There was some disagreement on the panel about the feasibility of granular citizen control given the number of projects that could potentially be using data about a given individual.

+#### Overall feeling

-**The overall sense in the room was that the UK TRE community has matured and discussions on federation have moved on since the Swansea meeting in 2023 to a position where organisations are really starting to talk to one another to make this happen**.
+The overall sense in the room was that the UK TRE community has matured and discussions on federation have moved on since the Swansea meeting in 2023 to a position where organisations are really starting to talk to one another to make this happen.

 ### Breakout session 1: Accelerating digital science: Focused discussion breakouts